Stan Mellor: 1,000 Winners

 On 10 December 1971, Mellor rode his 999th winner at Cheltenham.
 Despite another six rides there the next day, he couldn't add to it.
 Mellor spent another week trying to pass the landmark, racking up seven more losers in the process.
 His wife travelled with him every day so as not to miss the celebrations.

-Finally, at Nottingham on 18 December 1971, he piloted grey gelding Ouzo to victory in the otherwise unremarkable Christmas Spirit Novices' Chase, thus becoming the first jump jockey to ride 1,000 winners.
+Finally, at Nottingham on 18 December 1971, he piloted grey gelding Ouzo to victory in the otherwise unremarkable Christmas Stocking Novices' Chase, thus becoming the first jump jockey to ride 1,000 winners.
 Dismounting from Ouzo, Mellor proclaimed it "a great relief" and was presented with an inscribed silver salver by his wife on behalf of the racecourse.

 Falls and injuries

 It is believed that Mellor had 750 falls during his riding career.

 One especially bad fall coming down the hill at Cheltenham caused his riding cap to slip off and spin away causing his wife, watching in the stands, to scream, "Oh my God, his head has come off".

 His worst fall, however, was in the 1963 Schweppes Gold Trophy when his lower face was smashed so badly it was almost completely detached.
 At the time, he was 20 wins clear of Josh Gifford in pursuit of a fourth successive jockey's title.
 The injury therefore probably cost him the championship.